Vital Records Online

 Tracking

-How to Track the Status of Your Birth Certificate Replacement
+Track Your Wyoming Birth Certificate Order

 When you place an order with VRO, you can track the status of your application online as we handle it.
 VRO verifies your documents before sending them to the WDH-VSS for processing.
 You can also request mail tracking through VRO to monitor your application's progress to the WDH-VSS.

 When manually mailing your birth certificate request to the WDH-VSS, you must include a self-addressed stamped envelope with your application.
 Mail tracking is recommended to guarantee your certificate's timely handling and secure delivery.
-Once records leave the state office, they are not responsible for lost or misdirected certificates.
+Once records leave the state office, they are not responsible for lost or misdirected certificate.

 frequently asked questions